 Start with a tall and sturdy bookshelf.
-(Hit a few garage sales or comb through your local flea market for a bargain.)
+Hit a few garage sales or comb through your local flea market for a bargain.
 Once you’ve found the perfect piece, remove the inner shelves and install a clothes rod kit.
 If your bookshelf is tall enough, consider doubling your little one’s closet space by installing a second rail.
-You could also choose to leave the bottom shelves in place, creating... space for a few cute storage baskets.
-As with all tall furnishings, don’t forget to anchor your new wardrobe to the wall.Continue to 3 of 11 below.
+You could also choose to leave the bottom shelves in place, creating space for a few cute storage baskets.
+As with all tall furnishings, don’t forget to anchor your new wardrobe to the wall.

-With a little know-how and a length of pretty material, you could easily recreate this charming circus-tent storage rack, formally available from The Land of Nod.
+With a little know-how and a length of pretty material, you could easily recreate this charming circus-tent storage rack, formerly available from Crate&Kids.
 Simply purchase an inexpensive storage rack, and get sewing.
-You could even create an entire tented wardrobe using a cheap, portable closet frame.Continue to 5 of 11 below.
+You could even create an entire tented wardrobe using a cheap, portable closet frame.

 Beaded Clothes Line

 This clever clothesline prevents hanger slippage, ensuring clothes stay put instead of bunching up near the middle of the line.
 Create your own version using curtain hardware and store-bought crafting beads, or for a more simple approach, try draping a beaded garland across several ceiling hooks.